madetech/handbook/benefits/pension_scheme.md

 In order to allocate your preferred contribution, or early opt in, or opt out you'll need to fill in the "Pension Scheme" section of your Hibob profile.

 - You will be able to adjust your contribution level annually in a set window in spring (open to all), or at any point in the case of significant life events where this may result in a change in financial circumstances.
 If you are affected by the latter please email finance@madetech.com and copy in people@madetech.com
 - You can opt out at any point by updating the pension section of your Hibob profile in the "opted out" section.
 If you select to opt-out at the start of your employment, any initial deduction will be refunded if this is made within one month of the initial deduction.
+If you selected to opt out before the cut-off date (on the 18th) it will be processed in the same month, otherwise it will be in the following month.
-If you select to opt-out at any other point during your employment, any deductions made will usually stay in the pension until you're eligible to access your money.
+Any deductions made will usually stay in the pension until you're eligible to access your money, financial advice can be obtained to assist you transferring your pension to another provider.
 - There are also [Government guidelines](https://www.gov.uk/workplace-pensions/if-you-want-to-leave-your-workplace-pension-scheme) on opt-out here

 You can read more about Workplace pensions on [gov.uk](https://www.gov.uk/workplace-pensions/about-workplace-pensions)